MihaiAC/learning-react/learning_react/react_notes/React.md

 - useContext/use inside the component you need to consume the context. useContext cannot be used inside an if block (why?). use doesn't exist in React <19. use seems to be used to fetch async data, works with promises.
 Re-renders when it fetches new data, while useContext re-renders whenever Context changes.
 - Can also consume context with contextName.Consumer, as a wrapper.
 - Can add state variables, handlers to context.

+**C) ContextAPI + useReducer**
+Reducer = similar to reduce() - reduces a complex lists of values to a single one.
+Reducer is the analogue for state management.

+`const [state, dispatch] = useReducer(reducer, initial_state)`
+A reducer receives the state + action and returns the modified state.

+useReducer is used to manage more complex state than with useState;